Envel-Experimental/HeliosLauncher/docs/DownloadSystem.md

 #### C. Request Masking & Spoofing Prevention
 *   **ReqID Randomization**: Instead of sequential IDs, every request uses a cryptographically random **4-byte ID**.
 *   **Peer-Binding**: Responses are only accepted if the `RequestID` matches an active request **and** the sender matches the originally queried peer.
 This prevents "blind injection" attacks.
+*   **Credit Reservation**: To prevent "Race to Drain" attacks where a peer requests a massive amount of data before their credits are checked, credits are **reserved** at the start of the request and only refunded if the request fails early.

 ### 7.2 File System & RCE Protection